Georgia State Route 17: Toccoa to North Carolina

 Southeast of Toccoa, the highway turns to a westerly direction, bypassing the city on another divided highway towards Clarkesville, traveling concurrent with US 123/SR 365 in the process.
 Sometime after entering Habersham County, the highway departs northwest, with US 123 ending soon after and SR 365 heading southwest towards the cities of Gainesville and Atlanta.
 There is a concurrency with SR 115 somewhere around the Clarkesville area.
 Outside of Clarkesville, the highway continues northwest, traveling through the historic Nacoochee Valley.

 SR 17 then begins a concurrency with SR 75.
-The highways travel north through the tourist town of Helen.
+The highways travel north through the tourist town of Helen and cross over the Chattahoochee River.
 The two highway continue north over Unicoi Gap, then descend into the Hiawassee River valley.
 East of the town of Hiawassee, Georgia, the highways begin a concurrency with US 76/SR 2.

 In Hiawassee, SR 75 departs to the northeast.
 A few miles to the west, north-northeast of Young Harris, SR 17 departs US 76/SR 2, and begins a short concurrency to the north with SR 515 until they both reach their northern terminus at the North Carolina state line.
 The road continues into North Carolina as North Carolina Highway 69 (NC 69).